Born: 15 January 1994 (Cheltenham, England)

 Despite a couple of spells on the sidelines in 2018/19, one of which followed an operation to remove his appendix in December, 2018, he popped up with three Premier League goals, including the winner at home to Cardiff City in October, 2018, and the opener in the 2-2 home draw with Everton on the last day of the domestic season.
 His other goal came in the north London derby at Arsenal at the start of December, 2018.
 In total, Eric made 28 appearances in all competitions during that campaign, including a substitute appearance in the Champions League Final against Liverpool in Madrid.

 Eric had an up and down 2019/20 campaign.
 Initially out of the side, he returned in a central defensive role in March, and stayed there in eight of our last 12 matches, that run of games only interrupted by suspension.
-Indeed, it was a positive end to a tough season as Eric signed a new deal in July, 2020 and was then recalled to the England squad in August, 2020.
-He featured in 30 games in all competitions in 20/21.
+Indeed, it was a positive end to a tough season as Eric signed a new deal in July, 2020, and was then recalled to the England squad in August, 2020.